SWFR ENG 3O03 / COMP SCI 4O03 (6O03)

 Teaching assistantsXiao Jiao Wang

 Office: ITB 115

 Office hours: Wednesday 11:00-12:00 (or by appointment)

 by Katta G. Murty

 Slides, assignments, exams, and gradingSlides, assignments, and exams are available via Avenue to Learn .

-There will be 3 written assignments (check Avenue to Learn for handed out date & due date), one midterm, and one final exam.
+There will be 3 written assignments, one midterm, and one final exam.